 Our last two stops took us closer to the airport.
 Changi Prison Museum – an add-on to a functioning prison – houses an absorbing exhibit about WWII POWs.
 An awkward moment arose when our cab driver dropped us off at the entrance to the prison’s General Population entrance.
 Oops!
 Not far from the prison is Wild Wild Wet, a waterpark that drew our attention as a fun way to end the trip.
 The park opened late following an early afternoon downpour, but those of us who waited for the rain to subside were rewarded by having the park almost entirely to ourselves.
 Miles, Chuck, and I seemed to have more fun than most visitors half our age.

 Our hotel this time out was the Goodwood Park Hotel, the kind of dysfunctional luxury hotel at which such attention is paid to customer service that all five front desk clerks will fawn over a single guest checking in and meanwhile, the line of other guests waiting to do the same grows longer and longer and longer.
 We opted out of a swimming break this time in favor for a final wander to one of the city’s food courts.
-I told my friends that I would meet them after a brief catnap…and didn’t wake up until the next morning, when I was awoken by Miles and Chuck to check out for our early morning flight home!
+I told my friends that I would meet them after a brief catnap…and didn’t wake up until the next morning, when I was awoken by Miles and Chuck to check out for our pre-dawn flight home!

 A Few Sentences about Food